Tudor0404/easythread/docs/pages/analysis.rst

 Brief Introduction
 ******************

-Currently, there are very few options to consider when you want to convert vector images such as SVGs into embroidery file types (e.g. PES).
+Currently, there are very few options to consider when you want to convert vector images such as SVGs into embroidery file types (e.g. EXP).
 Most of the solutions require you to download a paid program, pay for a person to do it for you, or pay on a per-file basis.

 This project targets this gap in the market.
 EasyThread is a client-server model which transcodes between SVG and embroidery file types.
 The target audience is people with embroidery machines who want to embroider SVGs easily and quickly.

-The client will work on all modern browsers and will be able to be hosted on machines which support Node.js, check out `Limitations`_ for more details.
+The client will work on all modern browsers and will be able to be hosted on machines which have a relatively up to date browser, check out `Limitations`_ for more details.

 *********************
 Background to Problem
 *********************

-Currently, there are very few options if you have limited experience in designing embroidery graphics and want to quickly convert vector graphics which are widely available, to files that a embroidery machine can use, for free.
+Currently, there are very few options if you have limited experience in designing embroidery graphics and want to quickly convert vector graphics which are widely available, to files that an embroidery machine can use, for free.
 Current alternatives can be found in the `Alternatives`_ section.

-Many solutions are also dated and provide a negative UI experience for the user due to the cluttered UI which presents a high learning curve, making the user avoid the software all together if they are not willing to learn how it works. ``Figure 1`` shows the GUI of a popular embroidery software, which supports conversion of vectors, if you are willing to pay extra.
+Many solutions are also dated and provide a negative UI (user interface) experience for the user due to the cluttered UI which presents a high learning curve, making the user avoid the software all together if they are not willing to learn how it works. ``Figure 1`` shows the GUI of a popular embroidery software, which supports conversion of vectors, if you are willing to pay extra.
 As you can see, the toolbar section names are not descriptive, and the icons are small and dated.
 This can be seen in many applications designed for professionals, where they need a high degree of customization.
 However, this is not ideal for the average consumer market.

 .. figure:: /_static/images/embird-GUI.png